-- 134. (1) Whoever unlawfully and carnally- - (a) knows any girl under the age of twelve years is guilty of an offence and liable to imprisonment for twenty years; or - (b) knows any girl between the ages of twelve and sixteen years is guilty of an offence and liable to imprisonment for twelve years. - (2) Whoever attempts to commit an offence under subsection (1) is liable to imprisonment for ten years. - (3) It shall be a sufficient defence to a charge under subsection (1) relating to a girl between the ages of twelve and sixteen years if it shall be made to appear to the court or jury before whom the charge is brought that the person so charged had reasonable cause to believe and did in fact believe that the girl was of or above the age of sixteen years. - (4) It shall be no defence to a charge under this section to prove that the girl consented to the act of unlawful and carnal knowledge.
+- 134. (1) A person who unlawfully and carnally - - (a) knows any girl under the age of twelve years commits an offence and is liable to imprisonment for twenty years; or - (b) knows any girl between the ages of twelve and sixteen years commits an offence and is liable to imprisonment for twelve years. - (2) A person who attempts to commit an offence under subsection (1) is liable to imprisonment for ten years. - (3) It shall be a sufficient defence to a charge under subsection (1) relating to a girl between the ages of twelve and sixteen years if it shall be made to appear to the court or jury before whom the charge is brought that the person so charged had reasonable cause to believe and did in fact believe that the girl was of or above the age of sixteen years. - (4) It shall be no defence to a charge under this section to prove that the girl consented to the act of unlawful and carnal knowledge.